This is my list of Indiana lookout tower site; other people have other lists. – Mark A.

 After the “easy” 13, the list has towers that are still standing but often overlooked or incorrectly described as gone.

-Then there are tower sites where the tower is gone but there is still clear evidence of the tower’s location.
+Then there are tower sites where the tower is gone but there is still clear evidence of the tower’s location, and then the tower sites that are totally removed.

-And finally, some sites mentioned online that are mysteries to me; and observation towers that I don’t count.
+Then some sites mentioned online that are mysteries to me; and observation towers that I don’t count.
+Finally I note that there are a couple private towers in Indiana.

 13 Easy Towers (#1-13)

-These are the towers that you can generally approach, visit, and possibly climb.
+These are the towers that you can generally approach, visit, and climb except where noted.
 These are easy to find and widely promoted.

 I’ve climbed all of these (except Hartwell, which wasn’t in climbable condition when my brother and I visited it.
 Towers are periodically closed for maintenance.)